IIIF/training/iiif-5-day-workshop/day-two/3-activity-create-your-own-manifest.md

 ### Manually build a manifest in a JSON Editor (Method 1)

-Now that we have a template manifest and understand a bit better how it fits together, let's manually make our own manifest with images from the local image server we set up yesterday.
+Now that we have a sample manifest and understand a bit better how it fits together, let's manually make our own manifest with images from the local image server we set up yesterday.
   * Hint: an important change will be modifying the "@id" of the service object associated with the image resource.
   The value of the "@id" should be the path of the image on your image service, without any specific IIIF URL parameters.

-Use the manifest we just worked on together as a template.
+*Short activity:* Using the manifest we just worked on together as a template (and the examples in the Presentation API specification for reference) try to work out which elements you should edit to replace the dummy images from the template with actual images available via the image service we set up yesterday.

 ### Building a manifest with a GUI (Method 2)